What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 2. Take responsibility for their actions and hold others accountable

-3. Are able to solve problems
+3. Able to solve problems

 One of the common qualities of all talented leaders is the ability to solve problems constructively.
-They are not only able to quickly identify what is going wrong, but also offer unusual ways to deal with difficulties.
+They are not only able to quickly identify what is going wrong, but also offer unusual ways to cope with difficulties.

-4. Relinquish fine-grained control
+4. Refuse detailed control

 5. Make effective decisions